BRiDGEIris/cgs-data/README.md

 ```{bash}
 sudo ./update_version.sh 0.1.2
 ```
 Replace `0.1.2` by the actual version.
+The `update_version.sh` script actually starts a release branch, create the docs, commit the docs changes and finish the release branch.
+Finishing the release branch generates a tag in the master branch.

+A `Makefile` is also available for building a python virtual environment (`sudo make build`), generating docs (`sudo make docs`) or testing the package (`sudo make tests`).

 ## <a name="dataStructure">Generation of data structure in CGS</a>